Joint Promotions were the biggest company in the history of British professional wrestling.

 Shirley “Big Daddy” Crabtree came out of retirement to wrestle for Joint Promotions at the age of 42, joining his brother Max Crabtree’s promotion.

-He was one of the few stars with their own entrance music, stomping to the ring surrounding by local children as The Titanic Survivors’ “We Shall Not Be Moved” blaring through the wrestling halls.
+He was one of the few stars with their own entrance music, stomping to the ring surrounded by local children as The Titanic Survivors’ “We Shall Not Be Moved” blared through the wrestling halls.

 Joint Promotions Went Into Decline After World of Sport Was Cancelled In 1985

 The writing had been on the wall since April that year.
-Despite regularly pulling in a reported 8 million viewers a week, ITV move the wrestling slot on World of Sport.
+Despite regularly pulling in a reported 8 million viewers a week, ITV moved the wrestling slot on World of Sport.

 Most people in those days worked a half day on Saturday.
 The working-class men had no option but to miss the wrestling, which instantly cut their viewership in half overnight.